iamsiva11/Big-Notebook-of-MachineLearning/README.md

 ### ML rockstar path

-From ML professional - ML rockstar ( I'm currently on this path :smiley: )
+From ML professional - ML rockstar ( PS: I'm currently on this path :smiley: )

+---

 Please feel free to make any contributions to make this better.

----